kent-rasmussen/azt/SIMPLEINSTALL_LINUX.md

 2. `python3 -m pip install pyaudio tkinter lxml Pillow`
 3. `cd;git clone https://github.com/kent-rasmussen/azt.git;cd -`

+### Fonts
+Verify that you have [Charis SIL](https://software.sil.org/charis/) on your system by running the following command:
+`fc-list|grep Charis`

+If that doesn't return any results, run the following command:
+`sudo apt-get install fonts-sil-charis`

+If that throws an error, you may need to first install the [SIL packages repository](https://packages.sil.org/)

 ## Download A→Z+T
 Run this command: `cd;git clone https://github.com/kent-rasmussen/azt.git`.